goadesign/goa/README.md

 ### Stable Versions

 goa follows [Semantic Versioning](http://semver.org/) which is a fancy way of saying it publishes releases with version numbers of the form `vX.Y.Z` and makes sure that your code can upgrade to new versions with the same `X` component without having to make changes.

 Releases are tagged with the corresponding version number.
 There is also a branch for each major version (`v1` and `v2`).
 The recommended practice is to vendor the stable branch.

-Current Release: `v2.0.0`
+Current Release: `v2.0.0-wip`
-Stable Branch: `v2`

 ## Teaser

 ### 1. Design

-Create the file `$GOPATH/src/calcsvc/design/design.go` with the following content:
+Create the file `$GOPATH/src/calcsvc/design/design.go` with the following
+content:

 ```go
 package design